ekondayan/micropython-ntp/README.md

 Ntp.time_us()
 ```

-the timezone will be calculated automatically.
+the timezone and DST will be calculated automatically.

 **Daylight Saving Time**